 Implementing sustainable and ethical practices has been an integral part of Castle Rock’s operation for decades.
 We work to have a positive impact on the environment and society in general in all that we do.

 Like many businesses, the CV-19 pandemic ground our environmental activity to a halt.
-We’re relieved to be once again working on our Sustainability Strategy with the urgency it requires in response to the climate emergency.
+We have since got back on track, working on our Sustainability Strategy with the urgency it requires in response to the climate emergency.
 This strategy will ensure we have a clear plan of action for the future and will allow us to guide investment and resources into high priority areas.

 Greenwashing is a term coined in the 1980s which, briefly put, can make a company appear to be more environmentally friendly than it really is.